 The Fair Botanists is a bewitching and immersive story for fans of Jessie Burton, Sarah Perry and The Mermaid and Mrs Hancock.

 It's the summer of 1822 and Edinburgh is abuzz with rumours of King George IV's impending visit.
 In botanical circles, however, a different kind of excitement has gripped the city.
-In the newly-installed Botanic Garden, the Agave Americana plant looks set to flower - an event which only occurs once in several decades.
+In the newly-installed Botanic Garden, the Agave Americana plant looks set to flower - an event that only occurs once every few decades.

 Sara tweets about her writing life as @sarasheridan and has a Facebook page at @sarasheridanwriter.